Beaver Scouts (The Scout Association)

+Beavers wear a uniform consisting of a light blue sweatshirt.
+The Beavers programme was originally open only to boys but has been open to girls since 1991.
+The Beavers programme is open to those of different faiths or none.
+Beavers are led by a trained volunteer adult leader and sometimes trained assistant leaders, regular helpers with basic training, 14-18 year old young helpers and occasional helpers who may be parents.

 History

 Early ideas: 1960s

-Since the creation of the Scouting movement in 1907, there was demand from the younger brothers of Scouts who wanted to join in with their older siblings.
-This demand would lead to the creation of Wolf Cubs in 1916 for boys 8 years of age and up but there was still pressure from the younger brothers to become involved.
+Beavers, like Cubs before them, arose from demand from younger children to join-in Scouts and from organisation imperatives to recruit more and younger children to increase enrolments and compete with other organisations and activities.

-The first pre-Cub scheme was set up in Northern Ireland by the 1st Dromore Group in 1963 and was called The Little Brothers, spreading to Belfast with seven groups two years later.
-The creation of an under eight provision was sparked by the launch of other younger sections in other youth organisations at the time, including the Anchors section of the Boys' Brigade, which some feared was partly causing a drop in numbers of Cubs experienced at the time.
-As the scheme expanded throughout the rest of the province, it was given the official name of Beavers in 1966, which had been a name considered by Robert Baden-Powell when creating Wolf Cubs.
+In 1963, a programme called The Little Brothers for pre-8 year olds was set up in Northern Ireland by the 1st Dromore Group.
+It spread to Belfast with seven groups two years later.
+The creation of an under eight programme was sparked by the launch of younger sections in other youth organisations at the time, including the Anchors section of the Boys' Brigade, which some feared was partly causing a drop in numbers of Cubs experienced at the time.
+As the programme spread throughout the rest of the province, it was given the name of Beavers in 1966, which had been a name considered by Robert Baden-Powell when creating Wolf Cubs.

-That year The Chief Scout's Advance Party Report was published, which brought to a close a period of reflection undertaken since January 1964 and led to significant structural changes within the organisation, with the question of a pre-Cub section having been looked into.
-The report came to the conclusion that any lowering of the age for the newly renamed Cub Scouts below 8 years old would result in difficulties in retaining the older Cub Scouts and that allowing boys under 8 should not be allowed, to maintain a uniform approach.
-Any provision for boys under 8 must therefore be developed as their own section, which was not recommended as being followed at that time.
-It did however recommend that any developments in this area be monitored by national Cub Scout leadership.
+Also in 1966, The Chief Scout's Advance Party Report was published, which brought to a close a period of reflection undertaken since January 1964 and led to significant changes within the organisation, with the question of a pre-Cub programme having been looked into.
+The report came to the conclusion that any lowering of the age for the newly renamed Cubs below 8 years old would result in difficulties in retaining the older Cubs and that allowing boys under 8 should not be allowed, to maintain a uniform approach.
+Any provision for boys under 8 must therefore be developed as their own programme, which was not recommended as being followed at that time.
+It did however recommend that any developments in this area be monitored.